-On April 7, 2003 we received notice of our non-compliance with a continued listing requirement of The Nasdaq Stock Market ("NASDAQ").
-Subsequently, the Company submitted a plan to regain and sustain a \$2,500,000 minimum of shareholders' equity to become compliant with such listing requirement.
-With the completion of the 2003 private placement and the warrant exercise transactions (see Note 8 and Note 9 of the consolidated financial statements) and the filing of this report with the Securities Exchange Commission, the Company believes it will receive a notice from NASDAQ that the Company is now compliant with the applicable NASDAQ continued listing requirements.
+On April 7, 2003 we received notice of our non-compliance with a continued listing requirement of The Nasdaq Stock Market ("Nasdaq").
+Subsequently, the Company submitted a plan to regain and sustain a \$2,500,000 minimum of shareholders' equity in order to become compliant with such listing requirement.
+With the completion of the 2003 Private Placement and the warrant exercise transactions (see Note 8 and Note 9 of the consolidated financial statements) and the filing of the 10-Q report for the second quarter with the Securities Exchange Commission, the Company believed it had complied with the applicable Nasdaq continued listing requirements.
+On August 18, 2003, the Company received notice from Nasdaq confirming compliance with Nasdaq's listing requirements.